Utah Diversion Measurement and Telemetry Program

 • Be willing to agree to the implementation requirements of the Program

-• Locations that are measuring a source diversion, return flow, or reservoir inflow-outflow
+• Locations that are measuring a source diversion, return flow, or reservoir elevation or outflow

 • The installation of new measurement and telemetry equipment or upgrades to existing, non-functional measurement and telemetry equipment.